MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 - When you’re done writing a step, be sure to move the cursor outside of the text box to activate AutoSave.

+- Try to stick to one type of content per step.
+Too much media or 3D content can be overwhelming to the operator and too time-consuming to absorb.
+Think about what type of content gets the point across best.

 ## What types of content can you add to help operators with a step?

 You can add 3D content and/or media to help operators complete a step.
 You can also add a link to a website.
 The following table shows the different types of supporting items you can add.